-Key Information:
+Key Information

-Name: University of Guam Investment Fund
+Name: University of Guam Investment Fund nume. oniversity of duality my councile i unu

-Sponsor: University of Guam

-Oversight: The President has delegated administrative responsibility for the

-University's investments to the Vice President for Administration and Finance ("VPAF").
-The Investment Committee of the Budget, Finance, Investments and Audit Committee ("BFIA Committee"), Board of Regents, University of Guam has oversight.
-The Investment Committee is chaired by the Chair of the BFIA Committee and includes: the Board of Regents Chair, the Regent members of the BFIA Committee and the University President, VPAF, and Comptroller.
-The University administration and the Committee are advised by a Registered Investment Advisor ("RIA") in the performance of their duties, as established herein.
+- Sponsor: University of Guam - Oversight: The President has delegated administrative responsibility for the University's investments to the VPAF.
+The Investment Committee, Board of Regents, University of Guam, has oversight.
+The voting members of the Investment Committee are the Board of Regents' Chair and three additional Regent members, one of which will be elected Chair of the Committee.
+Ex Officio members of the Investment Committee include the University President, VPAF, and Comptroller.